YonicDev/gca-wincfg/README.md

 ```
 npm install gca-wincfg
 ```

-After doing so, move the libwbdi.dll from this repository to your node package root folder (in future releases, this will be done automatically).
+> **Note:** In versions prior to 1.1.0, move the libwbdi.dll from this repository to your node package root folder.

 To actually use wincfg in your project, add the following to the scripts where you want to use it: